neosapience/mlp-singer/README.md

 python train.py
 ```

 This will read the default configuration file located in `configs/model.json` to initialize the model.
-Alternatively, you could create a new configuration file and train the model via
+Alternatively, you can also create a new configuration and train the model via

 ```
 python train.py --config_path PATH/TO/CONFIG.json